carlopacioni/vortexR/cran-comments.md

     This ERROR only occurs on winbuilder "devel" 3.4.0, but not on winbuilder "devel" 3.3.4 or any other test environments.

+## Reviewer notes
+### Version 1.0.3
+The package was submitted as v1.0.2 to CRAN.
+The reviewer suggested:
+* Description: Facilitate Post Vortex Simulation Analysis by offering tools to collate multiple Vortex (v10) output files into one R object, and analyse the collated output statistically.

+  For non-experts, can you pls elaborate a bit more what 'Vortex' is about?
+Perhaps add something like

+  See <http...> for more information about ...

+The field `Description` in `DESCRIPTION` has been modified accordingly.

 ## Downstream dependencies
 We have checked downstream dependencies of vortexR using `devtools::revdep_check()`.
 Results: No errors or warnings found.